reallyneo/js-image-workflow/README.md

 npx nodemon index.js

-Replace "pic.jpeg" with your file name to submit a new job:
+In the example below, replace "pic.jpeg" with your file name to submit a new job.
+Remember to replace steps by mimicking the samples in the sample_spec.json file.
+This will get your desired image distortion.

+Example:

 curl -X POST http://localhost:3000/submit \
   -F "file=@pic.jpeg" \